EssamWisam/MLPath/README.md

 ⦿ Although it integrates well with MLQuest, neither MLQuest nor MLDir require the other to function.

-⦿ Suppose your project has very few people working on it (only you) or does not require trying many models with many other preprocessing methods and features then you may not really need MLDir.
+⦿ Suppose your project has very few people working on it (only you) or does not require trying many models with many other preprocessing methods and features, then you may not really need MLDir.
 A notebook and MLQuest should be enough.
-Otherwise use MLDir to prevent your directory from becoming a spaghetti Python files soup.
+Otherwise use MLDir to prevent your directory from becoming a spaghetti soup of Python files.

 ### 📜 The MLDir Manifesto